The Bankrate promise

-Coronavirus has proven to be a major threat to our overall well-being.
-And with all the trouble it’s caused to families, now could be a good time to review your own estate planning needs.
-It’s something that many people may be overlooking, either accidentally or on purpose, as this economic and health crisis plays out.
-Nevertheless, knowing that your assets are going where you intend them can bring you peace of mind amid the chaos.
+The unexpected could happen at any time, so it’s always a good time to review your own estate planning needs.
+It’s something that many people may be overlooking, but knowing that your assets are going where you intend them can bring you peace of mind.

 One of the most fundamental choices you can make as you’re thinking about how to pass your assets on to heirs is whether you hold assets in a revocable trust or more simply give them via a will.
 Both approaches have advantages, though trusts can provide significantly more benefits.

-“For an individual with assets under their control, having a mechanism in place to direct who is in charge and who gets what is important,” says Stephen Taddie, partner at Stellar Capital Management.
+“For an individual with assets under their control, having a mechanism in place to direct who is in charge and who gets what is important,” says Stephen Taddie, partner at HoyleCohen Wealth Management in Phoenix.
 “There are simple reasons for the mechanism to include both a will and a trust.”

 So the question is not an either/or.
 Here are the important things you’ll want to consider about wills and revocable trusts and why a will may simply not be enough of an estate plan for many people.